UCSF integrating oral and overall health records is a huge step that should not be understated! Given all the focus…

-What’s your strategy for catching a couple ZZ’s during the work day?
+What’s your favorite Halloween candy?
 Leave a comment or email me.

 Email Dr. Jayne.